gameplanXXL/bmad-client/docs/prd.md

 **FR16:** The SDK shall return a final cost report at session completion including total cost, token counts, API call count, and per-model breakdown

-**FR17:** The SDK shall provide a provider abstraction interface allowing multiple LLM backends (Anthropic Claude, OpenAI, custom providers) to be used interchangeably
+**FR17:** The SDK shall provide a provider interface for Anthropic Claude with extensibility for future custom providers if needed

 **FR18:** The Anthropic provider implementation shall use the official `@anthropic-ai/sdk` package and support Claude Sonnet, Opus, and Haiku models